 The best routes for buses are on the main roads around retail areas and non-residential areas.
 However, there are regular scheduled buses which run along South Church Street, South Sound Road, Walkers Road, Fairbanks Road and the Industrial Park, Owen Roberts Drive.
 Click here to view the bus route map.

-Approximate bus running times: Monday to Thursday 6am-11pm, Friday and Saturday 6am-1am, and a limited service operates on Sundays.
+Approximate bus running times: Monday to Thursday 5am-7pm with a reduced service from 7pm-11pm.
+On Friday and Saturday there is a reduced service, and a limited service on Sunday.

 Driving in Caymankeyboard_arrow_right